Iamhan-e/Lina_Book_Review/book-review/content/books/project-hail-mary.md

 title: "Project Hail Mary"
 cover: "/project-hail-mary.webp"
 author: "Andy Weir"
+summary: "Project Hail Mary is a thrilling science-fiction story about a lone astronaut on a mission to save humanity.The protagonist wakes up with amnesia and gradually discovers the stakes of his mission, filled with unexpected challenges"
 ---

-## Summary
-"Project Hail Mary" is a thrilling science-fiction story about a lone astronaut on a mission to save humanity.
-The protagonist wakes up with amnesia and gradually discovers the stakes of his mission, filled with unexpected challenges.

 ## Review
 This book is gripping from start to finish.